We’ve been the experts in tradies insurance since 2010.

 In layman’s terms, if you stuff up and someone gets injured, or their property is damaged, you’ll be covered!

-If you are found responsible you will be liable for costs which can include repair, replacement, medical expenses, rehabilitation and even lost income.
+If you are found responsible you will be liable for costs.
+These costs can include repair, replacement, medical expenses, rehabilitation and even lost income.

 Property damage example: